-Packing 101: Tips for Residential/Civilian Students
+Packing 101: Tips for Residential Civilian Students

 A few suggestions to start:

-- Always check with your roommate on what you intend to bring such as a refrigerator, microwave, televisions, DVD player, etc. Although many students like to have their own things, space and electrical outlets might not allow them to bring everything.
+- Always check with your roommate on what you intend to bring such as a refrigerator, microwave, television, DVD player, etc. Although many students like to have their own things, space and electrical outlets might not allow them to bring everything.
 (Of course, it is always a good idea to talk with your roommate(s) to help in the transition).

-Bed and bedding:
+Bed and Bedding

-- Sheets (twin, extra long)
+- Sheets (twin, extra–long)

-- Comforter and/or quilts, blankets etc. Consider bringing sturdy, easy-to-wash items.
+- Comforter and/or quilts, blankets, etc. Consider bringing sturdy, easy-to-wash items.

-- Towels: bath, washcloths, and hand towels.
+- Towels: bath, washcloths and hand towels.

 - Alarm clock – dreaded but a must, you can’t rely on your phone to wake you up!